dmbarbour/wikilon/docs/Caching.md

 # Dictionary-Level Caching

-In addition to caching per-word, I might need to maintain some per-dictionary cached results, especially related to anything that maintains a *list* of words - e.g. if I wish to list type errors and so on without recomputing them every time the dictionary is loaded.
+In addition to caching per-word, I might need to maintain some per-dictionary cached results, especially related to anything that involves a *list* of words - e.g. if I wish to list type errors and so on without recomputing them every time the dictionary is viewed.

-I can probably leverage
+I can probably leverage the VCache address as a value for distinguishing caches at the dictionary level.